 2. Healthcare AI Agents for Intelligent Automation

-Mayo Clinic’s symptom checker and Ada Health’s diagnostic assistant show how agents can provide preliminary guidance before the expert session.
+Example: Mayo Clinic’s symptom checker and Ada Health’s diagnostic assistant.

 3. Fintech AI Agents for Secure and Compliant Solutions